TheOdinProject/curriculum/javascript/computer_science/common_data_structures_algorithms.md

   1. Glance over the [Wikipedia entry on Data Structures](http://en.wikipedia.org/wiki/Data_structure) for a high level overview of things.
   1. Watch the first 10 minutes of [Why Study Algorithms](https://www.youtube.com/watch?v=u2TwK3fED8A).
 The rest is more mathematical if you're interested.
-  1. Read [What is an Algorithm and How Does it Make You a Better Programmer](https://web.archive.org/web/20231223233808/http://blog.thefirehoseproject.com/posts/what-is-an-algorithm/) for another basic look at what algorithms are.
   1. Learn about [how binary search works](https://www.youtube.com/watch?v=DSffdCT5Cx4) from Harvard’s CS50 on YouTube.
   1. Now, we're going to focus on learning about binary search trees.
 Start by watching this video to learn [how a binary search tree is constructed from an unordered array](https://www.youtube.com/watch?v=FvdPo8PBQtc).
   1. Next, learn about the [principles of queues and stacks](https://www.youtube.com/watch?v=6QS_Cup1YoI), which are concepts used in breadth-first search and depth-first search respectively.